-Getting outdoors is so important, particularly for teenagers.
+Getting outdoors is so important and spending time in outdoor space, particularly for teenagers.
 We all know that getting outside and exercise is crucial for our mental health.
 Now more than ever, kids and teens are widely disconnected from nature and spending copious amounts of time indoors.
 Being outside can reduce stress and just a simple walk can reduce anxiety or worry which is a vital mental health strategy that teens need to learn.
 “Wilderness Therapy” and ‘Forest Bathing’ has emerged as a way to help troubled teens and adolescents boost their self esteem but fun activities outdoors can be a simple way to give anyone a ‘feel good feeling!’
 Outdoor adventures can boost confidence as they help kids build resilience (Duke of Edinburgh anyone?)
 With more children spending time indoors than ever before, spending time outdoors and constantly stimulated will help a child to grow in confidence and develop resilience.

-If you’ve got older children and you’re looking for tips and tricks to get them off computer screens and outside here is your bumper list of outdoor activities that teens will love!
+If you’ve got older children and you’re looking for tips and tricks to get them off computer screens and outside here is your bumper list of great outdoor activities that teens will love!
 For older kids increasing the level of challenge for your outdoors adventures is really important.
 Teenagers enjoy problem-solving, challenges and teambuilding, luckily all of these can be done very successfully in the great outdoors but if you’re looking for ideas to help families with older children get outside you might need to increase the adventure level challenge.
-Try camping, canoeing, rockclimbing, rollerskating, mountain biking, BMXing for engaging teens.
+Try camping, canoeing, rockclimbing, rollerskating, mountain biking, BMXing for the perfect activity engaging teens.
 These adventures don’t have to be expensive though, sometimes challenging a teen or tween to climb a small mountain is enough to get them outdoors!

 Outside Challenge Ideas for Older Kids